ppiyush13/sticky-table/README.md

 ## Features

-- An overflowing table of columns and rows with sticky headings on a page.
+- An overflowing table of columns and rows with headings sticking to the top on scroll of window.
-- Headings stick to the top while scrolling on the document window.
+- Smooth scrollable header and body.
-- Able to scroll horizontally within the overflowing container with first column being sticky.
+- Horizontally scrollable table with any number of column(s) sticking to the side of the container.
-- Handle huge data without lag
+- Huge data without lag.

 ## Install